 - Rheumatology Head-of-Clinic

 - Ghent University Hospital

-Arthritis is a recognized extraintestinal manifestation of several illnesses and conditions, including inflammatory bowel disease (IBD), bacterial infections of the gut, gluten sensitive enteropathy (celiac disease), various parasitic infections, and pseudomembranous colitis; and following intestinal bypass surgery.
+Arthritis is a recognized extraintestinal manifestation of several illnesses and conditions, including inflammatory bowel disease (IBD), bacterial infections of the gut, gluten-sensitive enteropathy (celiac disease), various parasitic infections, and pseudomembranous colitis; and following intestinal bypass surgery.
 Other illnesses have a propensity for causing inflammation of joints and the gut.
-Examples discussed in this review include Behçet’s and Whipple’s diseases.
+Examples discussed in this review include Behçet’s syndrome and Whipple’s disease.

-The clinical features of arthritis associated with IBD are discussed in detail here, along with the treatment for synovitis in patients with Crohn's disease and ulcerative colitis.
+The clinical features of arthritis associated with IBD are discussed in detail here, along with the treatment for synovitis in patients with Crohn disease and ulcerative colitis.
 The pathogenesis and treatment of IBD are discussed separately.
-(See "Mechanisms for the induction of rheumatic symptoms by gastrointestinal disease" and "Immune and microbial mechanisms in the pathogenesis of inflammatory bowel disease" and "Overview of the medical management of mild to moderate Crohn disease in adults" and "Management of severe ulcerative colitis".)
+(See "Mechanisms for the induction of rheumatic symptoms by gastrointestinal disease" and "Immune and microbial mechanisms in the pathogenesis of inflammatory bowel disease" and "Overview of the medical management of mild to moderate Crohn disease in adults" and "Management of severe ulcerative colitis in adults".)

-Therapy for reactive arthritis (formerly called Reiter syndrome) and Behçet’s and Whipple’s diseases are also discussed separately.
-(See "Reactive arthritis (formerly Reiter syndrome)", section on 'Treatment' and "Treatment of Behçet’s disease" and "Whipple's disease", section on 'Treatment'.)
+Therapy for reactive arthritis (formerly called Reiter syndrome) and Behçet’s syndrome and Whipple’s disease are also discussed separately.
+(See "Reactive arthritis", section on 'Treatment' and "Treatment of Behçet’s syndrome" and "Whipple's disease", section on 'Treatment'.)

 PREVALENCE AND ASSOCIATED DISEASES